sivetesh-analyst/Research-Assignment/README.md

 Overview of the Research Assignment:
 - The research assignment was divided into 5 segments.
    .
-Data Fundamental concepts: In  this section data we had to define data storage and architecure
+Data Fundamental concepts: In  this section we had to define data storage and architecure
      concepts, data processing and management concepts, different types of data and data storage formats.
    .
 Artificial Intelligence and Machine Learning concepts: In this section we had to define core